Lectures on singular stochastic PDEs: The paracontrolled PAM

 then we will see below that there exist constants $(c_n)$ with $\lim_n c_n = \infty$, such that $(X_n \reso \eta_n - c_n)$ converges in $C_T \CC^{2 \gamma - 2}$ for all $T > 0$.

 \

 This is not a problem with our specific approximation.
 The homogenization setting shows that even for $\eta \rightarrow 0$ \ there are cases where the limiting equation is nontrivial.
-In the paracontrolled setting we have continuous dependence on the data $(\eta, X \reso \eta)$, so this non--triviality of the limit can only mean that it is $X \reso \eta$ which does not converge to zero.
+In the paracontrolled setting we have a continuous dependence of the solution on the data $(\eta, X \reso \eta)$, so this non--triviality of the limit can only mean that it is $X \reso \eta$ which does not converge to zero.

 \

 Another way to see that there is a problem is to consider the following representation of the resonant term: use $\LL X = \eta$ to write

 Integrating this equation over the torus and over $t \in [0, T]$, we get